-KDCube is built around bundles
+KDCube is built around apps

 That single decision shapes most of the SDK's ergonomics: